DanielHearn/danielhearn.github.io/src/blog/content/blog/iron_helm/index.md

 #### Adventure Expansions

 Additional adventure expansions are also available to add campaign gameplay.
 These adventures are brought into the game after completing the base game and previous adventure expansions.
 Each adventure has a new boss, enemies, character and items.
 Six are available on The Game Crafter though only four are currently on PNP arcade.
 These help give more variety and seemed to have a slightly higher difficulty, though I do wish there was more to the experience between dungeons during a campaign.
 As you only reset attributes and have the opportunity to buy trappings.
 I would have liked more events to help build the narrative as you only get a small sentence of flavour text when starting the next dungeon.
+These expansions works well in print and play as you can just buy and print them after completing a previous dungeon.

 #### Iron Chest Expansion

-There is also the Iron Chest expansion https://www.thegamecrafter.com/games/iron-chest which is only available physically.
+There is also the Iron Chest expansion which is only available physically from The Game Crafter.
 This adds a new adventure pack, mechanics, items, and random encounters.
 I've yet to try this expansion due to the cost of importing games from The Game Crafter into the UK.

 #### Howling Abyss Dungeon Deck